graphific/graphific.github.io/about/index.md

   #creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-I work as a consultant for my own company <a href="http://www.graph-technologies.com/">Graph Technologies</a>, as well as <a href="http://www.csc.kth.se/~roelof/">PhD student in Deep Learning</a> at <a href="https://www.kth.se/en">KTH Institute of Technology</a> in Stockholm, Sweden.
+Roelof Pieters works as a consultant for my own company <a href="http://www.graph-technologies.com/">Graph Technologies</a>, as well as <a href="http://www.csc.kth.se/~roelof/">PhD student in Deep Learning</a> at <a href="https://www.kth.se/en">KTH Institute of Technology</a> in Stockholm, Sweden.

 Other things I enjoy doing: